 Now well established as a versatile and confident performer, Scott regularly appears at many of the comedy circuits well respected clubs including; The Comedy Store, Glee, Jongleurs, Highlight, Just the Tonic, Ten Feet Tall, Buzz Comedy, Frog and Bucket, Baby Blue, Hilarity Bites and many other independents.
 He is a resident MC with Funhouse Comedy and is also making a name for himself on the corporate and after dinner speaking circuit.

 As well as working as a successful stand up comic in his own right, Scott has written for Jason Manford, The Chris Ramsey show for Comedy Central and the News Quiz on BBC Radio 4.
 He has also featured on the BBC Radio 4Extra podcasts, “The Comedy Club” with Arthur Smith and “Knock Knock” with Helen Lederer.

 Scott is a regular writer and performer on the new “Panelbeaters” show created by Gary Delaney and Ciamh Mcdonnell.
 The show, presented by Jason Manford, recently completed some sell out dates at the Lowry theatre in Manchester.
 In each show four top international comedians battle it out to see who can avoid the grim reapers icy touch.
 He is also the creator of Scott Bennett’s Beestonian Pubcast: starring his good friend John Cooper and mediated by Matt Turpin of The Beestonian magazine.

 Get More Scott

 Want more of Scott Bennett?
 You’re in luck – his full stand-up comedy special is available to watch on NextUp – a digital comedy club where you can stream instantly over 120 comedy specials from some of the exciting names in comedy.
-Oh, and there’s a 7 day free trial.
+Start watching free, no credit card needed.